zakwarren/nightsawayforms/docs/userGuide.md

 ##Advanced usage

-nightsAwayForms has been designed to be easy and intuitive to use out of the box.
+nightsawayforms has been designed to be easy and intuitive to use out of the box.
 For most situations, this will be all that's needed.
 However, the app has a number of advanced features that can be used to expand its functionality.